-Examples already on the market for some time include Samsung’s polymerized toner and Smart UX Printing Center and groundbreaking research on erasable paper and touchable ink highlight an exciting future in the printing industry, and Samsung is proud to play a key role in many such developments.
+Examples already on the market for some time include Samsung’s polymerized toner and Printing App Center and groundbreaking research on erasable paper and touchable ink highlight an exciting future in the printing industry, and Samsung is proud to play a key role in many such developments.

 If you’d like to learn more about some of the amazing innovations happening right now in the world of printing, please keep reading!